-Annually Data Submission Years 1 and 4 Submission of Preconditions Documentation Year 5, fall 5, fall Program Review Submission Year 5, spring Common Standards Submission Year 6 Year 6 Site Visit Year 7 Follow Up to address issues of concern
+Annually Data Submission

+Years 1 and 4 Submission of Preconditions Documentation

+Year 5, fall III Program Review Submission

+Year 5, spring Common Standards Submission

+Year 6 Year 6 Site Visit

+Year 7 Follow Up to address issues of concern

-Each Commission-approved institution has been assigned a "color cohort" signifying which component or activity is expected of those institutions in any given year.
+Each Commission-approved institution has been assigned a color cohort which identifies which component or activity is expected of those institutions in any given year.
 A full schedule of accreditation activities for each cohort can be found on the Commission's accreditation webpage.